-IN = cury or 10 wm Upnon 1 ax RR = Resort Community Tax (Includes Add'l Resort) CF = Correctional Facility (a) Taxing entity is not an incorporated city or town (b) Suyderville Baxin Transit District is located in respective city boundaries and have the same tax rates.
-See instructions below.
+(a) Taxing entity is not an incorporated city or town (b) Snyderville Basin Transit District is located in unincorporated boundaries and have the same tax rates.

-(b) any derivative Datan Transit District B to cause an unincorporated Summit County, uses Park City as the mailing city and is generally ZIP Code 84098.
+Summit County, uses Park City as the mailing city and is generally ZIP Code 84098.

-(c) Reinvestment Zones are located within the
+(c) Reinvestment Zones are located within the respective city